-Harar is a fascinating, exotic town of considerable interest to visitors willing to make the 320-mile (520km) journey east from Addis Ababa.
+Harar is a fascinating, exotic town of considerable interest to visitors willing to make the 320 mile (520km) journey east from Addis Ababa.
 Harar is the fourth holiest city in Islam, forbidden to outsiders until 1887 when it became part of the Ethiopian Empire.
-Harar boasts about 82 mosques - three of which date from the 10th century - and 102 shrines.
+Harar boasts about 82 mosques - three from the 10th century - and 102 shrines.

 Harar's two most famous Western inhabitants were Richard Burton, and Arthur Rimbaud, who lived here for a decade in the 1880s, writing poetry and running guns for the sultan.
 Rimbaud's house is now an interesting museum in Harar, worth a visit even for those who aren't familiar with his work.
 Shoppers should look for the highly regarded hand-crafted silverware, and the locally brewed Harar beer.
 The city has been a trade hub for centuries, an ancient shopper's paradise.